sgratzl/d3tutorial/README.md

 ## Layouts

 D3 provides a bunch of standard layouts.
-A layout does not actually render the visualization but prepares your data, such that you can render, e.g. a pie chart.
-Most of the time the work with helper tools for SVG from D3. e.g. the `d3.pie()` works best with `d3.arc()`.
+A layout does not actually render the visualization but prepares your data, such that you can render, e.g., a pie chart.
+Most of the time the work with helper tools for SVG from D3. e.g., the `d3.pie()` works best with `d3.arc()`.

 ### Pie Layout